lawaticodes/Diff-Lab/README.md

-An app designed to show the differences between 2 Excel files.
+An app designed to show the differences between 2 different Excel files.